Xmas Exam 2011There

 will be two sections worth 50 marks in total.

-be given four sources and asked three questions.
-It is worth 20
+- You will be given three sources and asked three questions.
+It is worth 25

 marks.